arnicas/interactive-vis-course/Week1/README.md

 * And you need to make sure you use a CDN path to D3, not refer to it locally on your own machine.
 That means, in the `<script>` tag, you want to reference: `<script type="text/javascript" src="//cdnjs.cloudflare.com/ajax/libs/d3/3.5.6/d3.min.js"></script>` instead of a local path.

 You can see all your gists by looking here - where you fill in your own user name where mine is: `https://gist.github.com/arnicas`.
 If you want to edit or delete it, click on the header for one from the list.

+* Optional: Watch [this video](https://www.youtube.com/watch?v=4WteFeHzkNQ&feature=youtu.be&list=PL0tDk-f4v1ujDIGTpXjsTxCnMdR5JBGyQ) from Scott Murray on using gists - but when you upload files (like your CSV), DON'T copy and paste it into a file -- you want to actually upload the CSV file.
+(You won't be following his directions for his homework, so you can stop there.)

 ### Review of HTML/CSS: